MicrosoftDocs/learn/learn-pr/wwl-data-ai/describe-lazy-evaluation-performance-features-azure-databricks/includes/5-describe-performance-enhancements-enabled.md

 ### Why Work Backwards?

 **Question:** So what is the benefit of working backward through your action's lineage?
-**Answer:** It allows Spark to determine if it is necessary to execute every transformation.
+**Answer:** It allows Spark to determine if it's necessary to execute every transformation.

 Take another look at our example: